tylerbrazier/notes/bookmarks.md

 ### MtG
 - [Tappedout](http://tappedout.net/) for deck building
 - [Card Kingdom][] for card search (easier to use than [gatherer][])
-- [MTG Press](http://mtgpress.net/) for printing cards to build a cube with
 - [TCGPlayer](http://www.tcgplayer.com/) for buying
+- [MTG Press](http://mtgpress.net/) for printing cards to build a cube with.
+  Use [this script][mtgpress.user.js] to change every card to a single set and use custom cutline borders.

 [Taco Bell Programming]: http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html